-In order to develop an idea, you and your team can access different channels of information: internet research, surveys, interviews/workshops and the documents provided by Philips Lighting.
+In order to develop an idea, you and your team can access different channels of information: internet research, surveys, interviews/workshops and the documents provided by Bosch Thermotechnology.
 Use the given information wisely and integrate it into your project for better results.
-Expected results: The expected results are divided into two parts:

 SMS digital is a newly founded subsidiary of the SMS Holding.
 The company is set up as a start-up incubator for digital products for SMS group´s customers.
 SMS digital follows an entrepreneurial approach towards business and will work closely with SMS group’s business units to develop and sell products, which add value to the customers.
 The unit uses the design thinking method as well as lean start-up principles to act quickly and efficiently.
 Challenge 2016: Invent the future of services, based on digital documentation!